 The first thing you need is an ImageEngine account.
-We offer different kinds.
+We offer three different plans: Basic, Standard or Pro.

 - No credit card needed.